Joinder and Consolidation in M&A Arbitration

 Welser, ‘The Arbitration Agreement and Arbitrability – M&A Post Closing Issues: Arbitration and Third Party Joinder’, Austrian Yearbook on International Arbitration, 2011, 3, 5.

-While there are multiple variations, typical third-party provisions, for instance, provide whether failures on the side of the purchaser to promptly inform the seller about the filing of a third-party claim relieves the seller from subsequent liability.
+While there are multiple variations, typical third-party provisions, for instance, provide whether failures on the side of the purchaser to promptly inform the seller about the filing of a third-party claim relieve the seller from subsequent liability.

 Drude, Post-M&A Arbitration and Joinder, SchiedsVZ 2017, 224, 227 et seq., listing two examples of SPA provisions on third-party claims, one of which contains the provision: ‘It is understood and agreed that the Seller shall be excluded with the argument that the third-party claim was not justified, if (i) the Seller elects to defend and is actually afforded the opportunity to defend the third-party claim in accordance with the foregoing or (ii) the relevant Group Company conducts the defence of the claim pursuant to Seller’s instructions and directions.’